Control the Appearance of Marks in the View

 Suggested size - Unless you plan on using Size to make the shapes really large, you should try to make your original shape size close to 32 pixels by 32 pixels.
 However, the original size depends on the range of sizes you want available in Tableau.
 You can resize the shapes in Tableau by clicking Size on the Marks card, or by using the cell size options on the Format menu.

 Note: Avoid including too much transparency around an image.
 Make the size of the custom shape as close to the size of the image as possible.
-Extra transparent pixels around the edges of the image can negatively effect the hover or click behaviour near the image, especially when custom shapes overlap each other.
+Extra transparent pixels around the edges of the image can negatively effect the hover or click behavior near the image, especially when custom shapes overlap each other.
 When the actual shape area is bigger than what is visible, it can make hovering and clicking the shape more difficult and less predictable for users.

 File formats - Tableau doesn't support symbols that are in the Enhanced Meta File format (.emf).
-The shape image files can be in one of the following formats: .png, .gif, .jpg, .bmp and .tiff.
+The shape image files can be in one of the following formats: .png, .gif, .jpg, .bmp, and .tiff.

 The Path property is available when the Line or Polygon mark type is selected in the Marks card drop-down menu.
 For more information about how to change the type of mark displayed in your viz, see Change the Type of Mark in the View.

-You can use the Path property in the Marks card to change the type of line mark (linear, step or jump), or to encode data by connecting marks using a particular drawing order.
+You can use the Path property in the Marks card to change the type of line mark (linear, step, or jump), or to encode data by connecting marks using a particular drawing order.
 You can path-encode your data using either a dimension or a measure.

 Dimension – When you place a dimension on Path on the Marks card, Tableau connects the marks according to the members in the dimension.
 If the dimension is a date, the drawing order is driven by the date order.
 If the dimension includes words such as customer names or product types, the drawing order is driven by the order of the members in the data source.
 You can change the order that data points are connected by changing the sort order of the members.
-For more information, see Sort Data in a Visualisation(Link opens in a new window).
+For more information, see Sort Data in a Visualization(Link opens in a new window).

 Measure – When you place a measure on Path on the Marks card, Tableau connects the marks according to the values of the measure.
 The measure can be aggregated or disaggregated.